akreienbring/RuleEngineUI/README.md

   Here it is possible to create subrules of any depth.
 Allows also for more than one operator per property.

 - **Rule testing while building**<br/>
-  While constructing the rule it is permanently tested against a given test object.
+  While constructing the rule, it is permanently tested against a given test object.
 The evaluation result is presented visually.

 ## What to use RuleDesigner for?